tchepulis05/FremduinoUNO/README.md

 The Fremduino UNO is a custom microcontroller board modeled after the Arduino UNO.
-Note: this board does not follow the exact same form factor as the genuine Arduino board, so it will not be compatible with most shields.
+Note: this board does not follow the same form factor as the genuine Arduino board, so it will not be compatible with most shields.

 Features:
 - Compatible with Arduino IDE